Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 the same role or lesser.

 For example, say you have a Service Admin role:
-* You can share that Service with any other user through the ServiceHub.
+* You can share that Service with any other user through the Service Hub.
 * Since you have admin access, you can choose to share the Service any level of access: creator, deployer, viewer, etc.

-You can [share any Service](/konnect/configure/servicehub/manage-services/#share-service) through the ServiceHub, or
+You can [share any Service](/konnect/configure/servicehub/manage-services/#share-service) through the Service Hub, or
 [share any runtime group](/konnect/configure/runtime-manager/runtime-groups/manage/#share-runtime-group) through the Runtime Manager.